 - A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements.
 See page 26 - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.

-The sequence that follows is suggested for full-time students.
-Part-time students will need more time to complete this program; many courses are offered in the evening.
+need more time to complete this program: many courses are offered in the evening